ilham-fauzi/rcp-network/README.md

-# VPN Client Desktop Application
+# RCP Network Desktop Application

-A modern VPN Client desktop application built with Electron, React, and Tailwind CSS.
+A modern RCP Network desktop application built with Electron, React, and Tailwind CSS.
 This application allows users to manage and connect to VPN servers through OpenVPN configuration files (`.ovpn`).

 ## Features

 ### Core Functionality

 - **Dark Mode UI**: Beautiful dark-themed interface with modern design
 - **Two-Panel Layout**: Sidebar for server management and main content for connection control
 - **Cross-Platform Support**: Full support for Windows, Linux, and macOS with platform-specific handling